-Turkey Day is almost upon us!
+Turkey Day is this month!
 And that means family, food, and festivities… While you’re getting ready for the big day, be sure to make a few preparations for your furriest family members, too.
 They’ll be thankful you did!
 Here are some tips to ensure your feline friends have a purrfect Thanksgiving, too!

-Guest overload.
 Turkey Day festivities always include a handful of guests.
-With people constantly coming in and out of the door, your furry loved one may be tempted to sneak out and run off.
+With people constantly coming in and out of the door, your furry loved one may be tempted to sneak out and run away.
 Make sure your guests know they need to respect your cat’s space – and also not to let your pet outside.

 Even the friendliest cats can get stressed with a lot of people coming and going.
 Make sure your feline friend has an escape route in case they get overwhelmed.
 Let your guests know to leave them alone if they need it.

 Remember that your furry loved one can sense when you are stressed out and may begin to act up or get scared.
 Try to give them some extra love and treats during, what can be a very confusing and stressful time of year.

 Children (and some adults) can get very excited and noisy during the holidays.
 Pay close attention to your cat’s body language to make sure that they are comfortable and not getting overwhelmed by the festivities.
 Have a safe, quiet place for your cat to escape to if they need it.

 Follow these tips to ensure a safe and happy Thanksgiving holiday for your furriest family member.
 Your cat will thank you for it!The Catington Post is reader-supported.
 That means, if you make a purchase through links on our site, we may earn an affiliate commission.
 All images and names which are not the property of The Catington Post are the property of their respective owners.